LOADING

-Gen Z Consumers: What Marketers Need To Know
+Gen Z Consumer Insights: What Marketers Need To Know

-This article is for marketers and brands who want a clearer, more realistic understanding of how Gen Z actually thinks, buys, and engages.
+This is for marketers and brands who want a clearer, less delusional understanding of how Gen Z actually thinks, buys, and engages — not how trend reports say they should.

-Gen Z isn’t just “younger Millennials with TikTok.”
-They’re a completely different — shaped by economic instability, creator culture, and a deep mistrust of anything that smells like spin.
+Gen Z isn’t “younger Millennials on TikTok.”
+They’re shaped by economic instability, creator culture, algorithmic feeds, and a deep mistrust of anything that smells like spin.

 Talking at Gen Z instead of understanding how they actually live.